COVID case could have impact on Australia Open preparations - WHIZ News

 Williams won her last major title at the 2017 Australian Open, when she was pregnant with her daughter, Olympia.
 She’s still chasing Margaret Court’s all-time record of 24 Grand Slam singles titles, and an eighth in Australia.

-Barty, aiming to break a long drought for Australian women at the national championship, had a 6-0, 4-6, 6-3 win over No. 52-ranked Marie Bouzkova and will next play Shelby Rogers in the quarterfinals.
+Barty, aiming to break a long drought for Australian women at the national championship, had a 6-0, 4-6, 6-3 win over No. 52-ranked Marie Bouzkova and will next play Shelby Rogers.

 On the bottom half of the draw, defending Australian Open champion Sofia Kenin rallied from a set and a break down to fend off Jessica Pegula 5-7, 7-5, 6-2.